 If you do not eat dairy products or enough foods fortified with calcium, talk to your healthcare provider about calcium and vitamin D supplementation.
 Vitamin D is necessary for the body to absorb and use the calcium.

-During pregnancy the body becomes extra efficient at absorbing the nutrients in food.
+The body becomes extra efficient at absorbing the nutrients in food during pregnancy.
 If you are eating a variety of healthful foods every day, you may not need a supplement.
 However, many women may benefit from taking a prenatal multivitamin.
 Some may need only an iron or folic acid supplement.
-Others may need an iodine supplement if deficient.
+Others may need an iodine supplement if they are deficient.
 Talk to your healthcare provider about your eating and lifestyle habits to determine if you should take a vitamin supplement.

 No safe amount of alcohol has been shown in pregnancy.
 Therefore, it is recommended that you abstain from drinking until after your pregnancy.

-Most experts agree that having one or two cups of coffee or tea per day is fine during pregnancy.
-There is some research has linked high intakes of caffeine (more than 300 mg per day) with greater difficulty to conceive and a higher rate of miscarriages .
-One cup of brewed coffee contains about 135 mg of caffeine, one shot of espresso contains about 35 mg, one brewed tea bag contains about 50 mg, and a 16-ounce serving of cola has about 50 mg.
+Most experts agree that having 1-2 cups of coffee or tea per day is fine during pregnancy.
+There is some research that has linked high intakes of caffeine (more than 300 mg per day) with greater difficulty to conceive and a higher rate of miscarriages .
+One cup of brewed coffee contains about 135 mg of caffeine, 1 shot of espresso contains about 35 mg, 1 brewed tea bag contains about 50 mg, and a 16-ounce serving of cola has about 50 mg.
 Talk to your healthcare provider about how much caffeine you drink.